-- continued opening of new accounts; - strong physician participation in virtual trainings; - a strong patient pipeline evidenced by an increase in StratX report activity, a rebound in patient calls into hospitals inquiring about our procedure, and a resumption of patient calls to our reimbursement support service; and - hospitals and centers accepting patients for elective procedures.
+- continued opening of new accounts; - strong physician participation in virtual trainings;

+- a strong patient pipeline evidenced by an increase in StratX report activity, a rebound in patient calls into hospitals inquiring about our procedure, and a resumption of patient calls to our reimbursement support service; and - hospitals and centers accepting patients for elective procedures.

-In response to the COVID-19 pandemic, we implemented a variety of measures intended to help us manage through its impact and position us to resume operations quickly and efficiently as restrictions, recommendations, and best practices evolve.
-These measures include:
+During the COVID-19 pandemic, we implemented a variety of measures intended to help us manage the impact of the pandemic and position us to resume operations quickly and efficiently as restrictions, recommendations, and best practices evolve.
+These measures have included, and continue to include:

-- · establishing safety protocols, facility enhancements, and work-from-home strategies to protect our employees; - ensuring that our manufacturing and supply chain operations remain intact and operational, and building over four months of inventory; - · keeping our workforce intact and continuing to build our team, including expansion of our U.S. sales force; - continuing to focus on new account openings and implementing virtual physician and sales force training programs; - · accelerating our physician education programs and direct-to-patient marketing efforts through social media or other virtual forums; - increasing our capital base by \$201.4 million through our IPO in October 2020; and - continuing to invest in research and development activities in order to advance our AeriSeal clinical programs.
+- · establishing safety protocols, facility enhancements, and work-from-home strategies to protect our employees; - ensuring that our manufacturing and supply chain operations remain intact and operational, and building over four months of inventory; - keeping our workforce intact and continuing to build our team, including expansion of our U.S. sales force; - continuing to focus on new account openings and implementing virtual physician and sales force training programs; - accelerating our physician education programs and direct-to-patient marketing efforts through social media or other virtual forums; and - · continuing to invest in research and development activities in order to advance our AeriSeal clinical programs.

 Despite signs of recovery of our business, we cannot be certain that any recovery will be sustained, or that a further resurgence of COVID-19 or variants of the virus will not occur.
-We believe many of the measures adopted in response to, and challenges resulting, from COVID-19 will likely continue for the duration of the pandemic, which is uncertain, and continues to present a substantial public health and economic challenge around the world and is adversely affecting our employees, including our sales force, hospitals, physicians, patients, communities and business operations, as well as contributing to significant volatility and negative pressure on the U.S. and world economy and in financial markets.
+The measures adopted in response to, and challenges resulting from, the COVID-19 pandemic may continue to adversely affect our employees, including our sales force, hospitals, physicians, patients, communities and business operations, and may continue to contribute to significant volatility and negative pressure on the U.S. and world economy and financial markets.

-We cannot assure you that our recent volume of Zephyr Valves sold are indicative of future results.
+Further, we cannot assure you that our recent volume of Zephyr Valves sold are indicative of future results.
 The number of Zephyr Valves sold in the future may decrease due to a resurgence of the COVID-19 pandemic.
-Further, as the COVID-19 pandemic subsides, there may be a substantial backlog of patients seeking appointments with physicians and surgeries to be performed at hospitals relating to a variety of medical conditions, and as a result, patients seeking treatment with Zephyr Valves may have to navigate limited provider capacity.
-We believe this limited provider and hospital capacity could have a material adverse effect on our business, financial condition and results of operations once the pandemic subsides and following the end of the pandemic.
-Our business, financial condition and results of operations have been, and may in the future be, materially and adversely affected by the COVID-19 pandemic.
-The extent to which the COVID-19 pandemic impacts our business, financial condition and results of operations will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity and spread of COVID-19 and variant strains, governmental and societal response to contain and treat COVID-19 and variant strains, and vaccination efforts, among others.
+In addition, there may be limited provider capacity due to labor shortages, or for other reasons, which could limit the ability of patients to receive treatment with Zephyr Valves.
+Limited provider and hospital capacity has had a material adverse effect on our business, financial condition and results of operations and may continue to materially adversely affect us even as the pandemic subsides.

+The extent to which the COVID-19 pandemic impacts our business, financial condition and results of operations will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity and spread of COVID-19 and variant strains, governmental and societal response to contain and treat COVID-19 and variant strains, and the availability and distribution of vaccines and public acceptance of vaccines, among others.